HTTP-RPC/Kilo/README.md

 An HTTP 200 is returned on successful completion, and HTTP 500 is returned in the case of an error (i.e. an exception).
 Note that exceptions are intended to represent unexpected failures, not application-specific errors.
 No other HTTP status codes are supported.

 ## Implementations
-Support currently exists for implementing web RPC services in Java and consuming services in Java, Objective-C/Swift, or JavaScript.
+Support currently exists for implementing web RPC services in Java, and consuming services in Java, Objective-C/Swift, or JavaScript.
 Support for other platforms may be added in the future.
 Contributions are welcome.

 # Java Server
 The Java server implementation of WebRPC allows developers to build web RPC services in Java.
 It is distributed as a JAR file that contains the following classes: